StainlessStasis/Satiscraftory/README.md

 `/factory loaded [optional: same as above]` - Outputs the amount of factory components in loaded chunks<br>
 `/factory rendered [optional: same as above]` - Outputs the amount of factory components in chunks loaded by your client<br>
 `/factory setrecipe <recipe> [at/force]` - Sets a machine's recipe, optionally at the specified block coordinate (in the same dimension).
 The `force` option will force the machine to clear its buffers and stop crafting so that it can set the new recipe immediately<br>
-`/factory [freeze/unfreeze]` - Freezes/unfreezes the ticking of all factories, separately from the server tick
+`/factory [freeze/unfreeze]` - Freezes/unfreezes the ticking of all factories, separately from the server tick<br>
+`/findnode <type>` - Locates the nearest Resource Nodes of the specified type
 # Known Issues
 - Merging/side-loading a belt puts the items onto the belt at the start of that belt lane, instead of the exact block
 - Occasional minor visual glitches with belt items, most often when handing off from one belt line to the next